linghuiluo/linghuiluo.github.io/teaching.md

     - Content: This course enables students to use a programming language (Python/Java) for software development, apply basic concepts of object-oriented programming (classes, objects, types) and implement algorithms.

 ### Student Tutor
 During my bachelor’s and master’s studies, I worked as a student tutor since the second year of my bachelors.
-My responsibilities include giving students tutorials in the exercise courses and evaluating homework.
+My responsibilities included giving students tutorials in the exercise courses and evaluating homework.
 - **Introduction to Computability, Complexity and Formal Languages** (Einführung in Berechenbarkeit, Komplexität und Formale Sprachen), Bachelor Course in German, Paderborn University
   - Winter 2017
   - Content: This course covers various topics in the theory of computation, languages, and automata: Turing machines, halting problem, decidable and recursively enumerable languages, non-decidable problems, nonrecursively enumerable languages, classes P and NP, NP-completeness, Cook-Levin theorem, reduction, formal languages and regular languages, context-free grammar and languages, pushdown automaton.